IR35 Advice for clients

 For an overview of IR35 click here.

-What happens if a client doesn't understand or ignores the new IR35 rules?
+What happens if an Employer doesn't understand or ignores the new IR35 rules?

 How do you determine IR35 Status?